markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/doc/postgresInstallation.md

 # Installing Yadamu Database support for Postgres

 Procedures are installed using the script file src/install/postgres/sql/YADAMU_IMPORT.sql.
 Procedures should be installed by the database owner.
-Procedures need to installed in the database where Yadamu is required
+Procedures need to installed in each database where Yadamu will be used.

 ```bat
 psql -Upostgres -hyadamu-db1 -dyadamu <src/install/postgres/sql/YADAMU_IMPORT.sql